Team captains: Simon Williams and Paula Wilcox (1991)

 Hosted by Chris Tarrant, the latter could be fab as a celebrity can pick a straw and he can go 'is that your final decision?' or 'confident?' and when all the marbles came tumbling down he can go 'I'm sorry, you've just lost 14 marbles'.

 Based on the board game PSI, which stood for Psychology Slander Intuition.
-The game was invented by Steve Knight, later one of the team behind Who Wants to be a Millionaire.
+The game was invented by Steve Knight and Mike Whitehall, who later became the team behind Who Wants to be a Millionaire.